crunchmail/crunchmail-client-php/docs/client.rst

 Raw Guzzle request
 ==================

-You may need at one point to request the API directly, without the abstraction offered by the client.
+At one point you may need to directlty request the API, without the abstraction offered by the client.
 And it would be a shame to have to use another tool for that.
-Hopefully you can request directly the API via the Guzzle Client registered in the Client. (in fact the Crunchmail PHP Client extends the Guzzle\Client class).
+Hopefully you can request the API via the Guzzle Client registered in the Client. (in fact the Crunchmail PHP Client extends the Guzzle\Client class).

 Be careful, as you will NOT get an entity or a collection, but a raw Guzzle object.
 See `Guzzle documentation <http://docs.guzzlephp.org/en/latest/>`_ for